Tyler-R-Kendrick/devboxlab/README.md

 This is the account that you created when setting up the Microsoft 365 tenant. (youradmin@yourrandomaad.onmicrosoft.com) It is not one of the pre-existing demo accounts such as *Adele Vance* or *Alex Wilber*.

+## Verify Prereqs

+To verify the prereqs, please complete the following steps:
+* Login to https://admin.microsoft.com/ and verify that you have access.
+If not, sign-up for a trial [here](https://www.microsoft.com/en-us/microsoft-365/try)
+* Login to https://intune.microsoft.com/ and verify that you have access.
+If not, follow the steps [here](https://learn.microsoft.com/en-us/mem/intune/fundamentals/free-trial-sign-up).

+## Pre-Lab Steps

 Please work through the below steps before starting the first lab.

 ## Designate your user accounts for this and future labs